RVirmoors/fred-arditti/README.md

 ## MIDI faders

-The external controller is defined in the "axiom-ctrl" subpatch.
+The external controller is defined in the [axiom-ctrl] subpatch.
 Currently a Behringer X-Touch Compact is defined, as follows:
 * faders 1-3 control the level of the 3 transform lines (attn: the target parameters are the Spat Inputs.
 You can see them by clicking "open" in the OUTPUT/SPAT section.
 The sliders in the Max presentation come before the final Spat output stage, which is controlled by the MIDI faders.)
 * fader 8 controls the master output multiplier (seen to the left of the OUTPUT/SPAT slider.
 Again, the MIDI fader doesn't control the actual slider, but rather multiplies it by a value.)

 Controlling the faders over the piece is done by taste.
+The general point is to track (and exaggerate) the dynamics of the quartet.
 The exact implementation of the 3 voices varies, but usually: output 1 is a resonator, output 2 is a semi-standard delay, and output 3 is a more densely granulated delay.

 At any point, you can trace the active chain for any voice.
 E.g. in the screenshot below: output 1 receives 1w (teeth).
 1w receives 1t (transform) and vn1 vn2 va.
 And finally 1t receives vn1 vn2 va.
 Basically this voice is a mix of 3 instruments, passed through the spectral transform and the teeth resonator modules.